 Transcription is easy to do but hard to do well.
-You’ll go crazy if you don’t use a transcription pedal and transcription software.
-If you have, or can get, this equipment, this is one of the best freelance jobs for very fast typists.
+You’ll go crazy if you don’t use a transcription pedal and dedicated transcription software.
+But with such equipment, and with fast typing skills, it’s one of the best freelance computer jobs.

-A pedal allows you to control audio playback—play, pause, rewind, fast forward—using your foot so your hands can stay on the keyboard for true efficiency.
-If you don’t have one, the best value option for new transcriptionists is the Infinity USB Foot Pedal.
+A pedal allows you to control audio playback—play, pause, rewind, fast forward—using your foot so your hands can stay on the keyboard.
+The best value option for new transcriptionists is the Infinity USB Foot Pedal.
 For software, we recommend the industry-leading Express Scribe Pro.

-General transcription can earn a modest rate, whereas medical and legal transcription can demand a lot more.
-If you have any background in the medical or legal fields, you may want to focus there and leverage it for better rates.
+General transcription can earn a modest rate, but medical and legal transcription can demand much more.
+If you have any background in the medical or legal fields, you may want to focus there and leverage your experience for better rates.

 Where to find freelance transcriptionist jobs:

 TranscribeMe requires that you pass a test, then sends you work as it becomes available, starting at $20 per audio hour.
-Quicktate and iDictate are sister sites that both offer freelance transcription tasks that are paid by the word.
-If none of these work for you, you can always check out transcription postings on Upwork and FlexJobs.
+Quicktate and iDictate are sister sites that both offer freelance transcription jobs that are paid by the word.
+You can also check out transcription postings on FlexJobs.

-These days, freelance photography is one of the most effective ways to make money from photography.
+These days, freelance photography is the most effective way to make money from photography.
 Most lucrative photography businesses can be run solo or with a partner, including wedding, product, and real estate photography.

-But it’s hard.
+But professional photography is hard.
 Really hard.
-Professional photography can be a nightmare, particularly because there are so many unforeseen legal issues you might run into.
-But if you’re skilled in snapping shots and marketing yourself, you can definitely earn a six-figure income while working part-time hours.
+Particularly because you’ll likely run into unforeseen legal issues for photographers.
+Then again, if you’re skilled at snapping shots and marketing yourself, you can earn a six-figure income working part-time hours.

 Where to find freelance photographer jobs:

 For photojournalism, check out Journalism Jobs.
-Otherwise, you should visit The Creative Loft for job postings that are specifically for freelance photographers.
+Otherwise, you should visit The Creative Loft for the best freelancer jobs in photography.
 You could also visit local restaurants and real estate agencies and ask if they’re interested in improving their businesses with better photos.

-Anyone can technically become a freelance writer/editor.
-But you may need to slog through a lot of unsavory gigs at the start while you hone your skills, build your portfolio, establish new contacts, and prove yourself a strong writer/editor.
+Anyone can become a freelance writer/editor.
+However, you may need to slog through many unsavory gigs at the beginning while you hone your skills, build your portfolio, establish new contacts, and prove yourself a strong writer/editor.

 Where to find freelance writer and editor jobs:

-Freelance Writing Jobs is the first place you should look because it has all kinds of writing positions: reporting, copywriting, blogging, ghostwriting, technical writing, etc. BloggingPro and FlexJobs are both solid too, and if you’re good at networking, you might find a lot of success using LinkedIn Jobs.
+Freelance Writing Jobs is the first place you should look because it has all kinds of writing positions: reporting, copywriting, blogging, ghostwriting, technical writing, etc. BloggingPro and FlexJobs are both solid for finding freelance jobs online, and if you’re good at networking, you could find success using LinkedIn Jobs.

 5. Web or Graphic Designer

-Logo, website themes, infographics, posters, brochures, pamphlets, email newsletters, PowerPoint presentations, UX design… the possibilities are endless if you want to be a graphic designer on your own terms.
+Logo, website themes, infographics, posters, brochures, pamphlets, email newsletters, PowerPoint presentations, UX design… the possibilities are endless if you want to be a freelance graphic designer.

-Note that freelance designing can be stressful because you’re always churning through clients, more quickly than other kinds of freelance work.
-But if you can really impress your clients, they may be open to keeping you on retainer for all of their design work, which may or may not be something you’re interested in.
+But freelance design can be stressful because you’re always churning through clients, more quickly than in other kinds of freelance work.
+However, if you really impress your clients, they may be open to keeping you on retainer for all their design work!

 Where to find freelance web and graphic designer jobs:

 Behance Jobs can be a good starting point for graphic design, illustration, web design, and UX design.
-Other starting points include Fiverr, Upwork, but you’ll need to put in effort to find the jobs worth doing.
+Other starting points include Fiverr and 99designs, but you’ll need to put in effort to find the jobs worth doing.
 If you aren’t careful, you could find yourself severely underpaid for your work.

 6. Virtual Assistant

-You might think a virtual assistant is just a remote secretary, but it can be so much more than that—it really depends on the client and their needs.
-And if you get a good client, this can be one of the best freelance jobs out there.
+A virtual assistant is more than just a remote secretary—the scope of your tasks will depend on the needs of the client.
+And if you get a good client, this can be one of the best freelance jobs from home.

-Basic administrative tasks could include taking phone calls and maintaining schedules, sure, or you might be hired to manage a website, do a bunch of in-depth research, creation of PDFs from source material, coordinate your client’s clients, etc.
+Basic administrative tasks could include taking phone calls and maintaining schedules.
+More advanced tasks may involve managing a website, coordinating in-depth research, creating PDFs from source material, etc.

-In short, the client’s burdens are shifted to you.
-The details of a particular virtual assistant gig will be (or at least should be) mentioned in the job posting.
+The details of a particular virtual assistant gig will be (or at least should be) mentioned in each job posting.

 Where to find virtual assistant jobs:

 FancyHands is a virtual assistant service where you get paid per task you complete.
-You can define your own hours, and there’s a career advancement path for those who want to do even more than per-task jobs.
-ZipRecruiter, FlexJobs, and Upwork can provide good leads for hired virtual assistant positions.
+You can define your own hours, and there’s a career advancement path for those who want to do more than just per-task jobs.
+ZipRecruiter and FlexJobs can provide good leads for virtual assistant positions as well.

 7. Voice Actor

-Voice acting isn’t easy.
-The industry is competitive, it’s hard to stand out, and you need both skills and equipment in order to produce work that clients will love.
-Unless you’ve been blessed with a magic voice, you’ll probably need voice coaching as well.
+The voice acting industry is competitive: it’s hard to stand out and you need both skills and equipment to produce the quality of work that clients will love.
+Unless you’ve been blessed with a magical voice, you’ll probably need voice coaching as well.

-But if you think you can cut it, and if you’re serious about becoming a top-talent voice actor, you can make a comfortable living.
+But if you think you can cut it, and if you’re serious about becoming a top talent, you can make a comfortable living as a freelance voice actor.
 Types of voice acting include commercials, audiobook narration, public announcements, training videos, promotional materials, and even entertainment media like animation and video games.

 Where to find freelance voice actor jobs:

 There are three reputable sites for serious voice actors: Voices, Voice123, and VoiceBunny.
-They’re all free to use, but Voices and Voice123 will provide even better results if you sign up for their (admittedly expensive) premium account plans.
+They’re all free to use, but Voices and Voice123 provide even better results if you sign up for their premium account plans.